Skip to article

 NoNo

-Texas does not require state registration.
+Texas does not require state registration for basic cottage food sales.

 Registration